hitstar/Multi-File-Upload/readme.txt

 of drag and drop.
 Also, this is a my first git project.

-this is test dev push
+img     this is test dev push